45th Infantry Division (United States): Korean War

 At the outbreak of the Korean War in June 1950, the U.S. Army looked to expand its force again to prepare for major conflict.
 After the North Korean People's Army invaded the Republic of Korea, four understrength U.S. divisions on occupation duty in Japan were rushed to South Korea to stand alongside the Republic of Korea Army.
 These were the 7th Infantry Division, the 1st Cavalry Division, the 24th Infantry Division, and the 25th Infantry Division, which were all under the control of the Eighth United States Army.
 Due to drastic reductions in U.S. military spending following the end of World War II, these divisions were equipped with worn-out or obsolete weaponry and suffered from a shortage of anti-armor weapons capable of penetrating the hulls of the North Korean T-34 tanks.

+On 1 September 1950, the 45th Infantry Division was ordered into federal service.
+It would eventually become the first National Guard division to be deployed to the Far East since World War II.

 Reinforcement pool

-Initially, the division was used to provide a pool of reinforcements for the divisions which had been sent to the Korean War theater, and in January 1951 it provided 650 enlisted fillers for overseas service.
-Later that month, it was given 4,006 new recruits for its three infantry regiments and artillery assets, and each unit created a 14-week training program to prepare these new soldiers for combat.
+Initially, the division was used to provide a pool of reinforcements for the divisions fighting in Korea; in January 1951 it provided 650 enlisted fillers for overseas service.
+Later that month, 4,006 new recruits were assigned to its three infantry regiments and artillery assets, with each unit creating a 14-week training program to prepare the new soldiers for combat.
 Because of heavy casualties and slow reinforcement rates, the Army looked to the National Guard to provide additional units to relieve the beleaguered Eighth Army.
-At the time, the 45th Infantry Division was comprised overwhelmingly of high school students or recent graduates and only about 60 percent of its divisional troops had conducted training and drills with the division for a year or more.
+At the time, the 45th Infantry Division was comprised overwhelmingly of high school students or recent graduates, and only about 60 percent of its troops had conducted training and drills with the division for a year or more.
 Additionally, only about 20 percent of its personnel had prior experience of military service from World War II.
 Nevertheless, the division was one of four National Guard divisions identified as being among the most prepared for combat based on the effectiveness of its equipment, training, and leadership.
 As a result, in February 1951, the 45th Infantry Division was alerted that it would sail for Japan.

 In preparation for the deployment, the division was sent to Fort Polk, Louisiana, to begin training and to fill its ranks.
 After its basic training was complete, the division was sent to Japan in April 1951 for advanced training and to act as a reserve force for the Eighth United States Army, then fighting in Korea.
 The involvement of the National Guard in the fighting in Korea was further expanded when the 40th Infantry Division of the California Army National Guard received warning orders for deployment as well.